Mass media in Germany: Magazines

-Many in Germany read the weekly Der Spiegel.

 Newspapers

 As of 2015, widely read national newspapers include Süddeutsche Zeitung, Frankfurter Allgemeine Zeitung, Die Welt, and Bild.
 "Germans are voracious readers of newspapers and periodicals....
 The economic state of Germany's several hundred newspapers and thousands of periodicals is enviably healthy.
 Most major cities support two or more daily newspapers, in addition to community periodicals, and few towns of any size are without their own daily newspaper."

 Bild is the largest highest-selling newspaper in Germany.
 The paper is published from Monday to Saturday; on Sundays, its sister paper Bild am Sonntag ("Bild on Sunday") is published instead, which has a different style and its own editors.
 Bild is tabloid in style but broadsheet in size.
 It is the best-selling European newspaper and has the sixteenth-largest circulation worldwide.
 Bild has been described as "notorious for its mix of gossip, inflammatory language, and sensationalism" and as having a huge influence on German politicians.
 Its nearest English-language stylistic and journalistic equivalent is often considered to be the British national newspaper The Sun, the second-highest-selling European tabloid newspaper.